mhaloglucas/mhaloglucas.github.io/index.md

 Welcome to my portfolio!

 I am passionate about using data to generate business opportunities and answer business challenges (and other fun projects).
-Having a Master's in Data Science with specialisation in social analytics from Durham University and hands-on experience in venture capital, I thrive on tough analytical challenges and creative solutions.
+Having a Master's in Data Science with specialisation in social analytics from Durham University, and hands-on experience in venture capital, I thrive on tough analytical challenges and creative solutions.

 **Programming Languages & Libraries**
 - Python (pandas, NumPy, scikit-learn, TensorFlow/Keras, matplotlib/seaborn)